Dudley conveyancing FAQs

 The base rate is now at 0.75% (Feb 2019).
 A good Dudley remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are moving to a cashback mortgage with the Co-operative Bank or to a fixed-rate mortgage with the Skipton Building Society, our remortgage team can assist.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are moving to a cashback mortgage with the Co-operative Bank or to a fixed-rate mortgage with the Skipton Building Society, our remortgage team can assist.